 What Would It Take to Fix That?

 The answer to this question should tell you the extent of work necessary to rehab a problem and who would be able to do it.
 If you feel up to painting a bathroom, the solution is paint and tools from a local home improvement or big box store.
 However, rewiring is probably best left to an electrician.
 The inspector might also be able to estimate how much a repair or replacement would cost.
 This will help you determine whether the property might put you over budget or what your budget should be to perform the work if you go through with the purchase.
+Another opportunity to consider a home warranty plan in Kentucky to better gauge the type of work that could potentially be covered and the flexibility you have to spend.
 Estimates are also helpful when prioritizing any work that you decide to do and serve as a clue to future maintenance needs.

 Is Mold a Concern Here?